Your gut tells you when

 might represent a world “beneath the earth,” so to speak, a world sans what

-makes us most human, and wise (lowly or not) in our humanity.
+makes us most human (for the human among us), and wise (lowly-wise or not) in our humanity.

-What the PFS artists have been doing for
+What the Philly Free School artists have been doing for

 fifteen years now is acclimating our creative energies towards realities “above

 the earth,” rather than beneath it.
-The transfer of power from nothingness New York to a Philadelphia
+The transfer of power from collar-and-chained New York to a Philadelphia

-that, in its architecture and high art, is really something, is bound to be
+that, in its architecture and generalized gravitas, is really something, is bound to be

-rocky, because, for those less human and humane, nothingness has its pleasures.
+rocky, because, for those less human and humane, nothingness has its appeal.

 Yet, where high art is concerned, the city with the best architecture generally

 wins.
-Philly will wind up pummeling the shit out of NYC, only to find there was
+Philly will wind up pummeling the hell out of NYC, only to find there was

 no one there to pummel.
-The NYC art mindset is, in its willingness to
+The NYC art mindset expresses, in its willingness to

-narrativize out of nothing, a totalized sense of nothingness, and, for those
+narrativize out of nothing, a totalized sense of nullity, cognitive bankruptcy; and, for those

 who have lived there, Warhol, Koons, and Schnabel are only the beginning.
 NYC

-bleeds nothingness.
+bleeds dumbness.
 What PFS are looking for is a new, thoughtful,

 on out.
-And Philly must accept (as a city which has as active a nothingness
+And Philly must accept (as a city which has an active nothingness

-quotient as any other) what has happened here, and how a generation of artists
+quotient too) what has happened here, and how a generation of artists

-tapped into the cosmic, and committed their visions to the public sector in a
+tapped into the durable cosmic, and committed their visions to the public sector in a

 bunch of blinding flashes; for, as Asians do say, Heaven on Earth is just as